 - web traffic aggregated per product per day

 - SEM (Search Engine Marketing) costs per product per day

 Among all this data, the last two points are typically the more difficult ones to consolidate if only because the volume of relevant data is typically 100x larger than all the other datasets put together.
 However, except for these last two points, retrieving the mentioned core business data should take precedence over acquiring data about your competitors.

-Lokad provides native support for many popular commerce management software such as Brightpearl, Linnworks, QuickBooks, TradeGecko, Unleashed and Vend to name a few.
+Lokad provides native support for many popular commerce management software connectors such as Brightpearl, Linnworks, QuickBooks, TradeGecko, Unleashed and Vend to name just a few.
 If your app is supported by us already, then importing the bulk of your historical data into Lokad can be done in just a few clicks.

 If your app is not supported, Lokad also offers the possibility to upload tabular data files such as Excel sheets or flat text files like CSV.
 Indeed, every Lokad account comes with a file-hosting service where files can be imported through web uploads or alternative protocols like FTP or SFTP.
 Don’t hesitate to contact us for more guidance.

 Once core business data is gathered and leveraged for pricing optimization, then, the next step involves keeping an eye on your competition.
 From a software perspective, monitoring competitor prices involves three distinct steps: